Multimedia/ Web Copy/ Other

 A Moroccan politician walks onto a train ...
 Sounds like a joke, right?
 Reality was anything but.
 This is the latest episode of season 1 of my podcast.

-Audio segment on the circus arts community in Seattle and how some schools are using for therapy, as well as entertainment.
+Audio segment on the circus arts community in Seattle and how some schools are using it for therapy, as well as entertainment.

 A visit to Austin's Hope Outdoor Gallery, a public park set up specifically for graffiti artists.